 Recreate the nostalgia of receiving a mixtape!
 Give someone your time and effort and show them you care by putting together a personal playlist to practice to.
 Check out Anna Sugarman’s Spotify yoga playlists for some music ideas and inspiration.

-Have a great rest of 2020 – however you choose to celebrate it!
+Have a wonderful rest of 2021 – however you choose to celebrate it!

 This is unsponsored and unaffiliated content, we’re just shining a light on companies and charities we think are doing good in the world.